-All students will take two exams and a programming project :
+All students will take two exams and a programming project:

-- ◆ Computer Systems Module-written exam 1hr 30mins. - ◆ Computational thinking Module-written exam 1hr 30mins. - Programming Project create a solution to a computing task from a set of options supplied by OCR.
-20 guided learning hours.
+- Computer Systems Module written exam 1hr 30mins. - Computational thinking Module written exam 1hr 30mins.

 Qualification Single GCSE in Computing.

 In order to be successful in the course students will need to be able to solve problems independently and in groups.
 To help them with this they will develop skills in designing algorithms and computer programming.
 Students will also be able to evaluate the effectiveness and success of their solutions, as well as other peoples, and the impact computer systems can have on society.